Experiences & Amenities

 - Maximum RV length = 40 ft.

-- Hammocks are allowed to be used in campsites number 10, 19, 23, 24, 26, 36, 40 and 60 and must be set-up using straps at least 2 inches wide on trees at least 12 inches in diameter.
+- Hammocks are allowed to be used in campsites number 10, 19, 23, 24, 26, 36, 40 and 60 and must be set up using straps at least two inches wide on trees at least 12 inches in diameter.
 Ropes are not permitted.

 There are several spots along the river for fishing.
 The Estero River is brackish with snook, mullet, redfish and other popular game fish.
-Freshwater bass can be caught in the summer and fall high water months.
-The Estero Bay is located about 3 miles by canoe down the river.
+Freshwater bass can be caught in the summer and fall high-water months.
+The Estero Bay is located three miles by canoe down the river.
 It offers abundant saltwater fishing and wildlife viewing opportunities.

 The park features a hiking trail along the river and a running trail along the park boundary that takes you through a pine flatwoods habitat.

-The picnic area is located on the Estero River and is well shaded by Pine trees.
+The picnic area is located on the Estero River and is well-shaded by pine trees.
 Also found there are grills, restrooms and a playground.
-Consumption of alcohol beverages is prohibited, except during park-sanctioned events where alcohol is permitted within designated areas.
+Consumption of alcoholic beverages is prohibited, except during park-sanctioned events when alcohol is permitted within designated areas.

-Bobcats, grey foxes, river otters and alligators can all be found along the Estero River.
+Bobcats, gray foxes, river otters and alligators can all be found along the Estero River.
 During the winter, manatees frequent our waters.
-Koreshan is great for bird watching as it is home to over 100 bird species.
-Among them are swallow-tail kites, bald eagles, bobwhites, belted kingfishers and many wading bird species
+Koreshan is great for bird-watching as it is home to over 100 bird species.
+Among them are swallow-tail kites, bald eagles, bobwhites, belted kingfishers and many wading bird species.

-- Every Sunday 8 a.m. - 1 p.m.
-Experience a unique Farmers' Market in the historic settlement of the Koreshans.
-Fresh and local goods including produce, Key Lime goodies, seafood, coffee and teas, hot crepes, artisan breads, honey, Classic Cuban, soap, candles, crafts, jewelry and more!
-FREE park admission but, $1 per entry environmental impact fee applies.
+- Every Sunday, 8 a.m. to 1 p.m., experience a unique Farmers Market in the historic settlement of the Koreshans.
+Fresh and local goods including produce, Key lime goodies, seafood, coffee and teas, hot crepes, artisan breads, honey, Classic Cuban, soap, candles, crafts, jewelry and more!
+Free park admission but $1 per entry environmental impact fee applies.